backupbrew/switchbrew/NS Services.md

 with size=filesize.
 This will throw an error if the filesize is larger than the buffer size.

+### SetupCardUpdate

+Takes an input u64 size and a TransferMemory handle, no output.

+The permissions for the TransferMemory is None.

 ### SetupCardUpdateViaSystemUpdater

+Takes an input u64 size and a TransferMemory handle, no output.

+The permissions for the TransferMemory is None.

 Same as SetupCardUpdate, except this doesn't have the code for [GetGameCardHandle/GetGameCardUpdatePartitionInfo](Filesystem%20services.md "wikilink"),